 - Donate to a local girls’ soccer program.

 Growing Women’s Soccer

-Watch it, talk about it, attend games, purchase merch, volunteer.
-Implement some of the ideas above to help improve women’s soccer for not only current players but also for all of the young girls with a dream.
+Watch it, discuss it, attend games, purchase merchandise, and volunteer.
+Implement some of the ideas above to help improve women’s soccer for current players and all of the young girls with a dream.